 What is my username?
 Your username is your last name + first name initial @MyMail.shawnee.edu.
 For example, Teresa Smith will be smitht@MyMail.shawnee.edu.

 What is my password?
-Your initial password is your date of birth.
-If you were born on May 23, 1989 your initial password will be 19890523.
-You will be prompted to change this password the first time you access your email.
-If you have been using your @MyMail email account before arriving for Orientation, you should have already change your password and need to use the password you were using at home.
+Your initial one-time password will be shared via official communications from Shawnee State University.
+You will be prompted to change this password when you use this account for the first time.
+If you have been using your @MyMail email account before arriving for Orientation, you should have already changed your password and need to use the password you were using at home.

 Will the account be removed?
 This email account will be removed if you do not become a registered student at SSU, if you are a student and you leave SSU for any reason other than graduation, or if SSU is ever directed to do so by Microsoft.